A NSW Government website

 Where are the eligible zones and how were they selected?

-A funding cap of up to $100,000 (excl GST) per site will be available to sites in 33 Green zones and up to $200,000 (excl GST) per site in 38 Blue zones.
+A funding cap of up to $100,000 (excl GST) per site will be available to sites in 33 green zones and up to $200,000 (excl GST) per site in 38 blue zones.

 Will proposed sites located outside of an eligible zone be considered for funding?

-Applicants must provide a detailed rationale to explain why the site has been proposed and outline how installing an EV charger(s) at this location will benefit the site and EV drivers and meets the objectives of the EV destination charging grants program.
+Applicants must clearly explain why each site has been proposed and outline how installing an EV charger(s) at this location will benefit the site and EV drivers and meet the objectives of the EV destination charging grants program.
+Applicants can submit sites outside an eligible zone for the Department to assess, however, there is no guarantee that the site will be awarded funding.
+Any sites proposed outside of eligible zones will be considered on a case-by-case basis and approval will be at the discretion of the Department.

 Can I apply for sites across multiple eligible zones?

-Yes.
-Applicants can, and are encouraged, to apply for sites in multiple eligible zones.
+Yes, applicants can and are encouraged to apply for sites in multiple eligible zones.

 Can more than one applicant be successful in the same zone?